hotjuicew/hugo-JuiceBar/README.md

 content = "I'm JuiceBar, nice to meet you(ˊ˘ˋ*)♡" imageUrl = "/images/avatar.jpg"

 # To add a new social icon
+# More social icons can be found in JuiceBar\layouts\partials\svg.html.
 [[params.social]]
 name = "Github"
 url = "https://github.com/hotjuicew"